2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Recommended - Novice

 Additional Information: Some study of Indonesian prior to arrival is recommended in order to ease transition to school and community life.
-ETAs will be provided with intensive but basic language instruction in Indonesian as part of the in-country orientation, and limited fund for personal language tutor at site, if requested.
+ETAs will be provided with intensive but basic language instruction in Indonesian as part of the in-country orientation, and limited funds to hire a personal language tutor at site, if requested.
 ETAs should have the desire to learn about Indonesia and Indonesian language.
 The following websites may be useful:

 1. https://bbiact.wordpress.com/online-indonesian/